 To test whether the apparent advantage of depth is merely a parameter-count effect, we trained a width-matched 1-layer decoder with \(d_{\text{ff}} = 1{,}900\), matching the depth-4 model's parameter count (8.96M) to within \(0.1\%\).
 This control reaches \(92.6\%\) odd accuracy, a gain of only \(0.2\) pp over the standard depth-1 model, compared with the \(+1.0\) pp advantage of depth 4.
 This suggests that the improvement from depth is not explained by width or parameter count alone.

-The depth-4 run also exhibits a sharp transient instability near step 100{,}000: overall accuracy drops from \(88.4\%\) to \(74.3\%\) in a single checkpoint, then recovers to \(90.4\%\) two checkpoints later and continues rising to the best final performance in the sweep.
+The depth-4 run also shows a transient instability near step 100{,}000, where overall accuracy drops from \(88.4\%\) to \(74.3\%\) in a single checkpoint, then recovers to \(90.4\%\) two checkpoints later and continues rising to the best final performance in the sweep.
 This pattern is consistent with a circuit-replacement-like reorganization \citep{lr06}, although we do not rely on that interpretation for the main claim.

 For the exposure interventions, the carry-stratified condition oversamples odd inputs by carry-depth bucket, while the short-carry condition removes all odd inputs with carry depth greater than 2.
 The former shows that increased frequency of hard odd cases is not sufficient to improve odd-branch learning, while the latter shows that training on shallow carries does not extrapolate to deeper ones.
-Together, these controls support the main-text conclusion that deep-carry examples are necessary, but not by themselves sufficient, for robust odd-branch generalization.
+Together, these controls support the conclusion that deep-carry examples are necessary, but not by themselves sufficient, for robust odd-branch generalization.